Cybersecurity of Quantum Key Distribution Implementations: Application of Linear Optical Devices on Photonic States

 A Mach-Zehnder interferometer~(Figure~\ref{fig:lab-xy}) is a device composed of two beam splitters (BS) with one short path, one long path, and a controlled phase shifter $P_\phi$, that is placed at the long arm of the interferometer.

-We will now describe the operation of the interferometer on input states similar to those used in the example protocol in Section~\ref{subsec:RSA-example}, under the more generic and physically accurate Fock-space notations (Section~\ref{subsec:fock_notation}).
+We will now describe the operation of the interferometer on input states similar to those used in the example protocol in Appendix~\ref{app:rsa_main_example}.

 In each transmission, a superposition of two (time) modes enters the interferometer and result in a superposition of 6 modes (Figure~\ref{fig:lab-xy}).
-The input modes are separated with a time difference of $\Delta T$ seconds, that is, the first mode arrives at time $t_0'$, and the second at $t_1'=t_0'+\Delta T$.
+The input modes are separated with a time difference of $\Delta T$ seconds: that is, the first mode arrives at time $t_0'$, and the second at $t_1'=t_0'+\Delta T$.
 The first pulse travels through the short arm in $T_{\rm short}$ seconds, and through the long arm in $T_{\rm long} = T_{\rm short} +\Delta T$ seconds, where the time difference between the two arms is exactly the time difference $\Delta T$ between the two incoming modes.
-Due to traveling through both arms, the first mode yields outgoing pulses both at time $t_0 \equiv t'_0 + T_{short}$ and at $t_1 \equiv t'_0 + T_{long} = t'_0 + T_{short} + \Delta T = t_0 + \Delta T$.
+Due to traveling through both arms, the first mode yields outgoing pulses both at time $t_0 \equiv t'_0 + T_{\rm short}$ and at $t_1 \equiv t'_0 + T_{\rm long} = t'_0 + T_{\rm short} + \Delta T = t_0 + \Delta T$.

 When the second pulse enters the interferometer, it also travels through both arms.
 Intuitively, the part of the $t'_1$ mode that travels through the short arm interferes with the part of the $t'_0$ mode that travels through the long arm, and the output exits the interferometer at $t_1$.
 The part of the second pulse that travels through the long arm exits the interferometer at time $t_2 = t_1 + \Delta T$.
 As a result, there are six different possible modes at the two output arms, three in each direction, with the two middle pulses determined by the interference between the two pulses arriving into Bob's lab.
-We shall now show the mathematical formulation behind these statements.